otacke/h5p-timer/README.md

   - notification at a particular point in time
   - notification after a certain time period has passed
   - recurring notifications in fixed intervals
-- some static utility functions
+- offers some static utility functions
   - check if something is a timecode
   - convert timecodes to milliseconds and vice versa
   - extract single time elements like days or seconds from timecode or milliseconds